Hawxy/cdk-tailscale-bastion/README.md

   },
 });

-// Remember to allow the host to read the secret! secret.grantRead(bastion.bastion);
 ```

 Whatever resource you intend to reach should permit connections from the bastion on the relevant port, naturally.